Rights of the Disabled to Remain Silent When Applying For Aid

 It gives rise to some serious concerns about the transaction if the lender insists that these questions be answered.
 The borrower does not have to meet these problems because he’s not required to.
 At the same time, the borrower must not bother to arrange for any documents that contain any information about the condition of the disability and how long it will continue for.

 In fact, it has been said by the officials from the governing authorities that asking for such documents and information from people with disability is straightforward discrimination and against the law.
 This concern might sound new but has been around for some time.

 Example of a Recent Bank Problem

 The bank grasped the situation well and ended up settling the matter by offering a significant sum to the plaintiff before entering into lengthy court procedures.
-A borrower with a disability is only required to tell the lender that he is receiving disability income and the amount of revenue coming to him.
-Any questions and inquiries from the lender that go beyond this and strive to get out more information than this are not bound to be answered.
+A borrower with a disability is only required to tell the lender he is receiving disability income.
+And the victim gets the amount of revenue coming to him.
+Any questions and inquiries from the lender that go beyond this are not bound to be answered.

 Moreover, the fact that Social Security Administration does not give any written proof to disability income receivers on how long they will receive the income for makes the whole point for lenders to ask for such documents invalid.